Biden Asks Supreme Court to Lift Injunction Against Student Loan Relief Plan

 The Eighth Circuit’s order conflicted in part with a June 30 order by the 10th Circuit in Alaska v.
 U.S. Department of Education that temporarily allowed repayments geared to income to begin.

 But then on Aug.
-22 the 10th Circuit issued a new order in the Alaska case deferring to the Eighth Circuit and the Supreme Court while those courts attempt to resolve the dispute over the plan.
-The 10th Circuit order said that “in light of the Eighth Circuit’s injunction” the case of Alaska v.
+22, the 10th Circuit issued a new order in the Alaska case deferring to the Eighth Circuit and the Supreme Court while those courts attempt to resolve the dispute over the plan.
+The 10th Circuit order states that “in light of the Eighth Circuit’s injunction” the case of Alaska v.
 U.S. Department of Education that is pending in the 10th Circuit should “be abated until further order of this court.”

 The Eighth Circuit’s order halted consideration of the issues at hand by other courts, and “that is not how the judicial process is supposed to work.”

-“One circuit should not be able to inhibit the development of ‘thoughtful precedent at the circuit level’ by issuing an injunction with universal reach in circumstances where more tailored relief would fully redress the plaintiffs’ asserted injury,’” the brief said, citing a prior Supreme Court ruling.
+“One circuit should not be able to inhibit the development of ‘thoughtful precedent at the circuit level’ by issuing an injunction with universal reach in circumstances where more tailored relief would fully redress the plaintiffs’ asserted injury,’” the brief reads, citing a prior Supreme Court ruling.

 Nationwide, or universal, injunctions, in which a court issues an injunction beyond the scope of the case before it, have been controversial in legal circles in recent years.